 The information provided below has been compiled to answer questions you may have as you plan for your international experience.
 Much of the information is provided through a link to Education Abroad.
 Although this information is focused on students who plan to study abroad, most of it applies to any type of international experience you may be planning.
-If you have additional questions that are not addressed here, please feel free to contact us, or stop by to see our international envoys to discuss how best to prepare for your international experience.
+If you have additional questions that are not addressed here, please feel free to contact us, or stop by to see our Study Abroad Representatives to discuss how best to prepare for your international experience.

 Travel Safely: Students are encouraged to visit The Bureau of Consular Affairs website for American students traveling overseas prior to their departure.
 Students are strongly urged to review the information on the site and sign up online to receive the latest travel information from the Department of State.

 You will need a passport to travel abroad, and your passport will need to be valid for at least 6 months past the end of your program.
 Additional information regarding passports, including how to get a passport, where to get a passport, passport tips, lost passports, and passport delays is available through the Education Abroad site.
 Students planning to travel abroad should not wait until they have applied to their program or have been accepted; they should apply for their passport immediately.

 Visa and work permit requirements vary greatly and depend on the country in which you plan to study or work, as well as on your country of citizenship.
 Please check the embassy web site of the country in which you plan to study or work for more details.
 It is your responsibility to ensure that you are meeting the necessary requirements in a timely manner.
 Education Abroad also provides information regarding visas for study abroad in their program guides.

 Information and resources from the U.S. Department of State regarding travel are very helpful.
 Be sure to read the information on "Preparing for a Trip Abroad", and check the website for travel alerts and travel warnings.